rsdoiel/mweave/README.md

 I implemented was really just an inside out document generator.
 Code blocks that were preceeded by a link were scraped and written to a file indicated by the targetted link.
-I did not use the concepts of "tangle" and "weave" individually and I didn't support the arbitrary ordering of code blocks when generating files.
+I did not use the concepts of "tangle" and "weave" individually and I didn't support the arbitrary ordering of code blocks or macros.
-I had no macro support.

-My bootstrap was written in Bash, it processed the README.md file using _vi_, _sed_, to generate a *mw-bootstrap.js* and then that processed a file to implement _mw.js_ and _npm_ to assemble dependencies.
+My bootstrap was written in Bash, it processed the README.md file using _vi_, _sed_, to generate a *mw-bootstrap.js* and then that processed a file, _mw.md_ to implement _mw.js_ and _npm_ to assemble dependencies.
 In the end my initial experiment failed because I failed to use _mw.js_ on a regular basis.
 It wasn't compelling.
 The version number at npmjs.org shows 0.0.2.
+I've sense flagged it as deprecated.

-While it was a fun thing to write and think about I moved on delving into other projects and languages after 2013.
-Of course cool things like [Jupyter Notebooks](https://jupyter.org/) happened while this experiment languished.
+While it was a fun thing to write and think about I moved on to other projects Of course cool things like [Jupyter Notebooks](https://jupyter.org/) happened while this experiment languished. _wmeave_ is inspired in part by watching scientists use Jupyter Notebooks in Open Science.

 ### mweave in January, 2018